Stellar initial mass function in the 100-pc solar neighbourhood: Conclusions

-In the discussion, we first examine the luminosity functions and $\Delta M_{\mathrm{G}}$ distributions for stars in different distance bins 0-20 pc, 20-40 pc, 40-60 pc, 60-80 pc and 80-100 pc.
-We perform K-S test to check if these luminosity functions and $\Delta M_{\mathrm{G}}$ distributions are consistent to each other.
-The K-S test confirms that luminosity functions for different distance bins cannot be distinguished from each other, and $\Delta M_{\mathrm{G}}$ for different distance bins are drawn from different distributions.
-The outcomes of our K-S test are understandable because: (1) The form of the luminosity function depends on the IMF and mass-luminosity relation.
+In the discussion, we first examine the luminosity functions and $\Delta M_{\mathrm{G}}$ distributions for stars in different distance bins: 0-20 pc, 20-40 pc, 40-60 pc, 60-80 pc, and 80-100 pc.
+We perform K-S tests to check whether these luminosity functions and $\Delta M_{\mathrm{G}}$ distributions are consistent with each other.
+The K-S tests confirm that luminosity functions for different distance bins cannot be distinguished from one another, whereas $\Delta M_{\mathrm{G}}$ distributions for different distance bins are drawn from different distributions.
+The results of our K-S tests are understandable because: (1) The form of the luminosity function depends on the IMF and mass-luminosity relation.
 If the stellar population in the 100-pc solar neighbourhood is well-mixed, we should obtain consistent IMFs for different distance bins.
-(2) The form of the $\Delta M_{\mathrm{G}}$ distribution relies mainly on the properties of the binary population, i.e., unresolved binary fraction and present-day mass-ratio distribution.
-Since it becomes harder for \textsl{Gaia} to resolve binaries when the distance becomes larger, the proportion of unresolved binaries will increase and cause the variation of the $\Delta M_{\mathrm{G}}$ distribution.
-However, if we consider the angular resolution of \textsl{Gaia} in the model, we expect to recover similar overall binary fractions for different distance bins.
-Our model is then validated giving compatible parameters of IMFs and binary fractions.
+(2) The profile of the $\Delta M_{\mathrm{G}}$ distribution depends primarily on the properties of the binary population, i.e., unresolved binary fraction and present-day mass-ratio distribution.
+Since it becomes more difficult for \textsl{Gaia} to resolve binaries with increasing distance, the proportion of unresolved binaries increases, causing variation in the $\Delta M_{\mathrm{G}}$ distribution.
+With the angular resolution of \textsl{Gaia} taken into account in our model, we expect to recover similar overall binary fractions for different distance bins.
+Our model is thus validated by yielding compatible IMF and binary fraction parameters among different distance bins.

-We further examine our model by applying it only to the brighter end of the CMD for stellar mass $0.5<m/\mathrm{M_{\odot}}<1.0$.
-Our model is further validated by revealing compatible parameters of IMFs and higher binary fractions for heavier primary stars.
+We further test our model by applying it only to the brighter end of the CMD for stellar masses $0.5<m/\mathrm{M_{\odot}}<1.0$.
+Our model's robustness is further confirmed by the compatible IMF parameters and higher binary fractions revealed for systems with more massive primary stars.

-Last, we provide users the $\xi$ parameter for our new IMF facilitating the comparison with measurements on other kinds of populations, which is $\xi=0.5075_{-0.0051}^{+0.0112}$.
+Finally, we provide the $\xi$ parameter for our new IMF to facilitate comparison with measurements of other stellar populations, which is $\xi=0.5070_{-0.0096}^{+0.0068}$.